 As for the strait itself, its name predates the start of the Gold Rush in 1849.
-In 1846, when explorer and future presidential candidate John C. Fremont saw the strait, it reminded him of another landlocked harbor, The Golden Horn of the Bosporus in Constantinople (present-day Istanbul).
+In 1846, when explorer and future presidential candidate John C. Fremont saw the strait, it reminded him of another landlocked harbor, The Golden Horn of Bosphorus in Constantinople (present-day Istanbul).
 Fremont used the Greek word, Chrysopylae, to name it.
 Chrysopylae translates to Golden Gate in English.
-In his 1848 “Geographical Memoir,’’ Fremont wrote, “The rugged opening to the Pacific is a golden gate to trade with the Orient,” and this how Golden Gate Bridge got its name.
+In his 1848 “Geographical Memoir,’’ Fremont wrote, “The rugged opening to the Pacific is a golden gate to trade with the Orient,” and this how the Golden Gate Bridge got its name.

 Please help me out by clicking the LIKE button if you enjoyed reading this.